 Rules and Restrictions

 Aside from the standard age and nationality limitations, additional rules vary by country.
-It is your responsibility to familiarize yourself with the visa agreement between Japan and your home country.
+It is your responsibility to familiarise yourself with the visa agreement between Japan and your home country.
 For example, for citizens of some countries, a six-month visa is granted with the option to extend for an additional six months.

 Rules are subject to change and a lot of information online may be outdated or simply not apply to you; for accurate information on how to apply for the Working Holiday visa, contact your local Japanese embassy or consulate.

 Keep in mind that you can only apply for the Working Holiday visa from your own country.
 If you are already in Japan on a tourist visa and have decided to do a working holiday, you will have to go home first and apply from there.

 What kind of job can I get on a Working Holiday visa?

 While most types of employment are legally possible, it is highly unlikely to find full-time, professional work on a Working Holiday visa in Japan.
 But that just means more chances and flexibility to explore this amazing place.
 Visa holders typically work part-time jobs in restaurants, cafes, language schools (English speakers will have the most opportunity here), hotels and resorts, factories, and farms.

 Alternatively, if you have the looks for it, it is possible find work as a model or TV performer.
 Organisations offering full-time employment are typically looking for applicants who plan on staying in Japan longer than one year.